diana-hep/oamap/README.rst

     obj
     # [1.1, [1, 2, 3, 4], 3.3]

 Unions can emulate a popular object-oriented concept: class inheritance.
-If we wanted to model an ontology of objects, like "electrons, muons, and taus are all leptons, leptons and quarks are all charged particles, charged particles and photons are all particles", we can create records for each of the concrete classes and combine them with a union.
+If you want to model an ontology of objects, like "electrons, muons, and taus are all leptons, leptons and quarks are all charged particles, charged particles and photons are all particles", you can create records for each of the concrete classes and combine them with a union.

 .. code-block:: python